cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 ## The mystery

-The thing that stood out to me was the Telegram message header:
+When browsing the code, something stood out to me.
+The Telegram message header:
 ```
 `👾 SHAKESWORDE | NETFL1X | USER_${ipAddress}\n\n` +
 ```